 Writing in the 1980s, Antonio Negri suggested that the neoliberal hegemony that was emerging at that time came as a response to the economic crisis of the 1970s.
 In a desperate attempt to revive growth and profits, Western governments began developing the austerity approach.
 The full range of governmental policy tools would be brought to bear to drive down wages, whilst privatisation asset-stripped the public sector for the benefit of speculators.
 The shrinking of the state through monumental cuts to welfare provisions would be used to fund massive tax cuts for the wealthy, while the force of the state would be used to crush opposition.
 The effect has been a massive upwards transfer of wealth, creating inequality on a scale not seen in decades and an elite of unsurpassed financial power that dominates the global political landscape.

 Since taking power, the coalition have presided over the exact same process in Britain.
 The worst-off in society have seen income drops of over 15 percent, whilst the super rich have doubled in value.
 Britain's five wealthiest families now control more wealth than 14 million of the poorest combined.
-In total, the top 1 percent monopolise more wealth than 55 percent of the entire population.
+In total, the top one percent monopolize more wealth than 55 percent of the entire population.

 Negri's prescient writing suggested that austerity was a permanent state rather than a temporary measure.
-In November 2013, at a dinner for millionaires, the pretence that we are enduring pain now to enjoy a brighter tomorrow was dropped.
-David Cameron stood behind a golden lectern and made an appeal for "permanent austerity".
+In November 2013, at a dinner for millionaires, the pretense that we are enduring pain now to enjoy a brighter tomorrow was dropped.
+David Cameron stood behind a golden lectern and made an appeal for "permanent austerity."
 The writing is there, in gilded lettering, on the wall of a banquet hall.

 For decades, the government has demonstrably orchestrated the continued pillaging of the poor to satisfy the insatiable greed of the rich.
-Thatcher claimed her greatest success was Tony Blair, whilst Cameron came into Parliament stating that he was the "Heir to Blair".
-In this context, the coalition claim that "we're all in this together" more accurately fits the political class rather than any social programme.
+Thatcher claimed her greatest success was Tony Blair, whilst Cameron came into Parliament stating that he was the "Heir to Blair."
+In this context, the coalition claim that "we're all in this together" more accurately fits the political class rather than any social program.

 In an election conducted almost exclusively through carefully choreographed spectacles and mediated largely through screens, a cross on a ballot does little more than alienate us from our own political agency.
 The future on offer is no future at all: We can pay to learn to work, but the work doesn't pay.
 There is nothing to stop us falling.
 If things go on like this, what will life be like at 40?
 To retake control of our dreams and our lives we must end the permissive passivity which enables the present situation.

 As a generation whose lives are being dictated by an age of austerity, we cannot afford to allow our politics to stop at the ballot box.
-Whoever wins on the 7th of May, it will take a vibrant and concerted street movement to achieve political redress.
-Successive governments have sold our future: we must steal it back.
+Whoever wins on May 7, it will take a vibrant and concerted street movement to achieve political redress.
+Successive governments have sold our future: We must steal it back.